Two research studies show that eating fast food is linked to a greater risk of suffering from depression.

 August 2nd, 2007 · No Comments

-Marijuana is the most frequently used illegal substance in many countries, including the United Kingdom and the United States and recent research suggests that even infrequent use could raise the real risk of a serious mental illness by 40 percent.
+The new review suggests that even infrequent use of marijuana could raise the small but real risk of this serious mental illness by 40 percent.

 Tags: Marijuana Addiction